benjaminvdb/DBRD/README.md

 # DBRD: Dutch Book Reviews Dataset

-This dataset contains over 110k book reviews along with associated binary sentiment polarity labels.
+The DBRD (pronounced *dee-bird*) dataset contains over 110k book reviews along with associated binary sentiment polarity labels.
 It is greatly influenced by the [Large Movie Review Dataset](http://ai.stanford.edu/~amaas/data/sentiment/) and intended as a benchmark for sentiment classification in Dutch.
 The scripts that were used to scrape the reviews from [Hebban](https://www.hebban.nl) can be found in the [DBRD GitHub repository](https://github.com/benjaminvdb/DBRD).

 # Dataset